linovaldivia/cv-classify/README.md

     Results were computed by checking if the filename starts with "circle" Column headers represent the truth, row headers represent the predictions done by the classifier YES   NO
-    YES    5    1
+    YES    7    1
-    NO     4    6
+    NO     2    6

-    Correctly classified: 11/16 (68.75% accuracy, 31.25% error rate)
+    Correctly classified: 13/16 (81.25% accuracy, 18.75% error rate)

-According to this result, the classifier correctly identified an image as a circle 68.75% of the time.
-Not bad, but could use some improvement!
+According to this result, the classifier got it right 81.25% of the time.
+Not bad!

 ## TODOs